seshasrinivaspendyala/AI-PC-Code-Samples/Video-Description-Generation-Query-Retrieval/Readme.md

 ## Table of Contents
 1. Video Description Generation and Query Retrieval Workflow
 2. Sample Structure
+3. Prerequisites
-3. Installing Prerequisites and Setting Up the Environment
+4. Installing Prerequisites and Setting Up the Environment
    - For Windows
    - For Linux
-4. Running the Sample
+5. Running the Sample
-5. Sample Execution Output
+6. Sample Execution Output

 ## Video Description Generation and Query Retrieval Workflow
 - During the initial data load, a subset of videos from the [Sports Videos in the Wild (SVW)](https://cvlab.cse.msu.edu/project-svw.html) dataset is fed into the [Qwen 2.5 Vision-Language model](https://github.com/QwenLM/Qwen2.5-VL).